 Iron is involved in so many processes in the body – just a few are listed in this picture.
 Anaemia is not something to be ignored.

 PCOS, ENDOMETRIOSIS AND REGULATING CYCLES

 Polycystic ovarian syndrome will affect up to 1 in 5 women, making it one of the most common hormonal irregularities experienced by women.
 This is one of my favourite conditions to treat!
-It is so response to diet and nutritional medicine intervention and its especially important to consider nutrition intervention in adolescents suffering from PCOS.
+It is so responsive to diet and nutritional medicine intervention and its especially important to consider nutrition intervention in adolescents suffering from PCOS.
+PCOS is very closely related to insulin resistance so the core approach will involve a reduction in sugar and moderating carbohydrates in general, whilst ensuring protein and healthy fats are core components of the diet.
+There are some well researched supplementation options for more extreme cases of PCOS too.
+These can assist with regulating ovulation and the period which will be particularly important if having a baby is the end goal.
 You can read more about PCOS treatment here.

 Nutritional medicine also offers many evidence based intervention options in the management of endometriosis.
 Conventional medicine generally encourages the removal of endometriosis by laparoscopic surgery – nutritional medicine can assist in keeping endometriosis growth at bay for longer as we know that endometriosis generally continues to reappear and surgeries are redone every few years depending on its severity.
 Managing endometriosis is obviously critical during preconception to enhance a couple’s chance of natural fertility.